AvivE453/TFTP-Server-Cilent/README.md

 ∎ Build using: mvn compile
 ∎ Thread per client server:
 mvn exec:java -Dexec.mainClass="bgu.spl.net.impl.tftp.TftpClient" -Dexec.args="<ip> <port>" (use 127.0.0.1 as ip and 7777 as port)
+In addtion, there is more detailed pdf file that include some running examples